Student Exposure Protocol

-- Student or supervisor calls Student Health (913-588-1941) and leaves message on audix regarding incident (student name, date, and time).
+- Student or supervisor calls Student Health (913-588-1941) and leaves message on audix regarding incident (student name, date, and time) within 24 hours.
 Fill out Student Incident Form.

 - A student health representative will work with outside agency to assess risk factors and plan follow-up care.

 Note: Students are not financially responsible for any lab tests ordered for proper treatment of the incident.
 If exposure occurs outside of the Greater Kansas City area Student Health may be billed for cost incurred.